 While there are other tests available like the popular StrengthFinder, the four-letter Myers-Briggs personality types remain some of the widely accepted and popular in American culture.

-Why Your Personality Type Matters
+Why Your Entrepreneur Personality Type Matters

 Wait, we write a small business software blog.
 So why do we care?
+It’s important if you want to know what the best personality type is for business.

 Knowing more about your personality type can help you understand why you think the way you think and why you act the way you act.
 Your personality also guides choices you make like your career path and business decisions.